 - If you are planning to grow Vine Indeterminate Tomatoes the container size should be 35cm that should hold 7 gallons of potting soil.

 - Some varieties of tomatoes Indeterminate 45-50cm container to grow.

-- Your container should be colored with only light colors, as light colors reflect the light and dark color absorb the light.
-Choose the container with light color or you can color with light color in summer to protect soil from drying.
+- Your container should be colored with only light colors, as light colors reflect the light, and dark colors absorb the light.
+Choose the container with light color or you can color with a light color in summer to protect soil from drying.

 - The container should have 2 to 3 drainage holes.

 - Clean the container with mild soap and dry it out.